The sisters had lived with their mother for most of their adult lives.

 Lifecare Guardianship was named Guardian of Person and the trust officer Guardian of Estate for both women to assure their legal protection and ongoing support as they learn to live without their mother.

-Marge and Annie have made great strides, and both have benefitted from the very specialized support of their new environments.
+Marge and Annie have made great strides, and both have benefited from the very specialized support of their new environments.
 Though they miss their mother, the women are making friends and learning more about themselves and their abilities as they try new things.
 Each has bloomed in her own way, and it was our privilege to lay the groundwork for this new chapter in each of their lives.

 ©Lifecare Innovations, Inc.